Sorarat/admin-management/README.md

 URL_DATABASE = 'mysql+pymysql://root:mysql@localhost:3306/adminManagement'
 ```

-Replace your-username, your-password, and your-database-name with your MySQL credentials.
+Replace them with your MySQL credentials.

 ### 5. Run the backend
 start the backend server using uvicorn: